Eigenfocus/eigenfocus/README.md

 - `HTTP_AUTH_USER` - For the username
 - `HTTP_AUTH_PASSWORD` - For the password

+➜ If you're exposing the service to the internet don't forget to setup a certificate and use HTTPS.

 # Development Guide
 Alternatively, if you need to fine tune a config [Check the Development Guide](docs/DEVELOPMENT.md).